61st Chicago International Film Festival

-The 61st Chicago International Film Festival is taking place from October 15 to 26, 2025, in Chicago, United States.
+The 61st Chicago International Film Festival took place from October 15 to 26, 2025, in Chicago, United States.
 The festival opened with American documentary film One Golden Summer by Kevin Shaw.

-Festival events will take place mainly around AMC NEWCITY 14, though other event venues throughout the city include the Music Box Theatre, the Gene Siskel Film Center, the Chicago History Museum, and the Reva and David Logan Center for the Arts at the University of Chicago.
+Festival events took place mainly around AMC NEWCITY 14, though other event venues throughout the city include the Music Box Theatre, the Gene Siskel Film Center, the Chicago History Museum, and the Reva and David Logan Center for the Arts at the University of Chicago.

 Background

-This is the festival's second year having AMC NEWCITY 14 as the main venue.
+This was the festival's second year having AMC NEWCITY 14 as the main venue.
 The full film line-up was announced on September 18.

 Official Selection

-The 61st edition of the festival will showcase 111 feature films and 70 short films from over 60 countries, including four World Premiere, 17 North American Premiere, and 18 United States Premieres.
+The 61st edition of the festival showcased 111 feature films and 70 short films from over 60 countries, including four world premieres, 17 North American premieres, and 18 United States premieres.